Toyota Camry Solara: Second generation (XV30; 2003–2008)

 In June 2006, a restyled 2007 Solara was introduced, with new LED tail lights, a revised rear bumper, and a redesigned front fascia.
 Interior changes include Optitron gauges, blue backlighting in the rest of the car's controls, a new steering wheel design that is somewhat similar to the recently revised Camry SE's steering wheel, revised shifter, MP3 and WMA CD playback capability, external audio device (e.g. iPod, Zen, cassette) auxiliary port connectivity, Bluetooth connectivity, and voice-activated navigation on the SLE V6 models.
 Powertrains were unchanged, although new SAE-Certified testing methods resulted in the 4-cylinder model being rated at 155 hp with 158 lbft of torque, while the V6 was now rated at 210 hp and 220 lbft of torque.

-The second-generation Solara sold below expectations, as it inherited the unexciting handling from its Camry parent.
+The second-generation Solara sold below expectations, as the market for large sedan-based coupes and convertibles was shrinking, and the car had inherited unexciting handling from its Camry parent.
 Despite the structural redesign, the convertible was still criticized for soft handling that did not feel sporty, and for significant body shake.
 From model year 2005 to 2008, sales fell from roughly 50,000 units annually to just over 20,000.
 After the 2008 model year, the coupe was discontinued due to faltering sales, but the convertible, which accounted for the majority of units sold, continued to be produced.

 Despite statements that the convertible might be sold until at least 2010, production was quietly suspended in December 2008, with sales continuing from inventory to gauge demand.
 In June 2009, Toyota announced that sales had not met expectations, and that production would not resume.

-Use of model name

-The name Solara was previously used on a motor vehicle by Peugeot, with their Talbot Solara, a notchback variant of the Chrysler Alpine hatchback developed by Chrysler Europe before their takeover by Peugeot in 1978.
-The rights to use the Solara name on a motor vehicle within Europe remain with Peugeot.
-From time to time, such names from the past appear on limited edition models.
-Mitsubishi Australia also used this name on the mid-spec versions of its Mitsubishi Magna sedan and station wagon.